Everything you need to know about the EB-1A extraordinary ability green card.

 While no job offer is required, you must demonstrate intent to continue working in your field of expertise in the United States through a detailed personal statement, letters from potential collaborators or clients, evidence of ongoing projects or contracts, and documentation showing how your work will benefit the United States.

-The EB-1A is widely regarded as one of the most challenging green card categories because it demands both exceptional credentials and persuasive presentation.
-Applicants must meet strict regulatory criteria and also convince USCIS officers, through a subjective “final merits” analysis, that their achievements reflect sustained national or international acclaim.
-In practice, success depends not only on what you’ve accomplished, but on how clearly and credibly those accomplishments are documented, contextualized, and tied to the extraordinary ability standard.
+This classification is widely regarded as one of the most challenging green card categories because it demands both exceptional credentials and persuasive presentation.
+Applicants must meet strict regulatory criteria and also convince USCIS officers, through a subjective "final merits" analysis, that their achievements reflect sustained national or international acclaim.
+In practice, success depends not only on what you've accomplished, but on how clearly and credibly those accomplishments are documented, contextualized, and tied to the extraordinary ability standard.

-EB-1A denials often stem from how evidence is presented rather than a lack of accomplishments.
+Denials often stem from how evidence is presented rather than a lack of accomplishments.
 USCIS applies a rigorous, two-step analysis and closely scrutinizes whether the record truly shows sustained national or international acclaim.
 The reasons below highlight the most common pitfalls that cause otherwise qualified petitions to fail.

 Working with an experienced immigration attorney helps reduce these risks by framing evidence to show international recognition and sustained impact.

-Lighthouse helps professionals and employers manage every stage of the EB-1A application through eligibility diagnostics to confirm qualification under the extraordinary ability standard, guidance on documentation and compliance, including expert letters and evidence organization, legal review, and preparation of Form I-140 and supporting exhibits, and case management technology that tracks deadlines, visa bulletin updates, and dependent coordination.
+Lighthouse helps professionals and employers manage every stage of the application through eligibility diagnostics to confirm qualification under the extraordinary ability standard, guidance on documentation and compliance, including expert letters and evidence organization, legal review, and preparation of Form I-140 and supporting exhibits, and case management technology that tracks deadlines, bulletin updates, and dependent coordination.

 Lighthouse combines human expertise with technology to reduce risk and accelerate outcomes.
 Start your green card evaluation today.